American Constitution Society: Activities

 In 2009, ACS published Keeping Faith with the Constitution by Pamela S. Karlan, Goodwin Liu, and Christopher H. Schroeder.
 It was re-issued by Oxford University Press in 2010.
 The book serves as a primer for progressives interested in promoting liberal constitutionalism.

-Since 2009, ACS has given an annual award to a rising star in public interest law named in memory of David Carliner.
-The Carliner award comes with a $10,000 prize for the winner, plus money for the winner's organization and for a finalist.

 On November 14, 2018, the American Constitution Society released a letter signed by over 1,600 attorneys nationwide calling for lawmakers and Justice Department officials to protect the special counsel's Russia probe in light of Matthew Whitaker's appointment as acting attorney general.
 The signatories call for Whitaker to recuse himself or "otherwise be removed from overseeing the Mueller investigation as a result of his profound ethical conflicts."

+In 2019, Politico magazine published an article by legal academic Evan Mandery titled "Why There's No Liberal Federalist Society."
+The article noted that while the ACS's operations mirror the Federalist Society's, "The playing field is decidedly not level.
+The Federalist Society has more student chapters, more than twice as many lawyer chapters and a huge fundraising edge.
+In 2016, ACS had total revenues of approximately $6.5 million, while the Federalist Society took in $26.7 million.
+And the relative impact of the organizations can hardly be compared.
+The federal and state judiciaries are filled with Federalist judges, but there are no 'ACS' judges to be found on the Supreme Court or the federal benches.
+It's just not a thing."
+Mandery writes that the liberal legal academy "hasn't come up with an easily digestible rival idea" to the originalism of the Federalist Society, and that the ACS's "focus on outcomes rather than first principles immediately colors it with politics."